sifzerda/minesweeper/README.md

 # Minesweeper

 This is a personal project to create a react MERN stack app which has a number of simple games.
-These were built from scratch (i.e. no code derived from elsewhere) with ChatGPT help.
+These were built with ChatGPT help only.

 Games:
 - [x] Minesweeper